alexd-alves/vigilante/content/Logs/Session 3.md

 To be able to look through her files, [[Meldohr|Meldohr]] convinces her that [[Barouk's Works|Jenny]] from Finance has been talking behind her back, and they all decide to go confront her at the Finance office across the hall.

-While they all walk towards [[Barouk's Works|Jenny]]'s office, [[Nula]] stays behind to try to break in. ==She turns into a mouse to slide under the HR door and look for files on [[Nula#Relationships|Aric]], but all the cabinets are locked.
+While they all walk towards [[Barouk's Works|Jenny]]'s office, [[Nula]] stays behind to try to break in. ==She turns into a mouse to slide under the HR door and look for files on [[Aric]], but all the cabinets are locked.
 Back to her human form, she breaks one of the cabinets open with an ice knife, but the records within it belong to the letter "M".==

 Once at [[Barouk's Works|Jenny]]'s door, [[Gal|Gal]] convinces [[Barouk's Works|Karen]] to purchase a stink bomb from her, so she can teach [[Barouk's Works|Jenny]] a lesson.
 She agrees, then cracks open the bomb with her teeth and throws it through the door to the Finance office before closing it and running back to her own office.